 Due to the amount of work that is involved in the pre-season and player evaluation and draft done for players in March, RMMBHA return policy for players wishing to resign their registration spot for the season that they registered for are as follows:

-• 50% Refund up to and including the start of the regular season April 1st of each year
+from the first day of the player draft after 4:00 p.m., up to and including the start of the regular season, April 1st

 PRIVACY OF YOUR CHILD'S NAME AND PHOTO ON THE WEBSITE

 RMMBHA will put each child's full name on the website under their team name and number.
 The ball hockey organization tries to keep accurate account of all our players, statistics of each season they play in RMMBHA and which teams they play on each year.
 If you would NOT like your child's full name or photo placed on the website please inform the Webmaster at email@example.com